Eastern Florida State College

 Community college in Brevard County, Florida, U.S.

-Eastern Florida State College (EFSC) is a public college based in Cocoa, Florida.
-It is a member of the Florida College System and has additional campuses in Melbourne, Palm Bay, and Titusville, as well as a virtual campus.
+Eastern Florida State College (EFSC) is a public state college in Brevard County, Florida.
+It is a member of the Florida College System and operates campuses in Cocoa, Melbourne, Palm Bay, and Titusville, as well as online programs through Eastern Florida Online.
+Founded in 1960 as Brevard Junior College, the institution was later known as Brevard Community College before adopting its current name on July 1, 2013, following the addition of bachelor's degree programs.